 ISO BIN system image.

-and then burn it to USB using a tool like Rufus (a handy tool to create bootable USB).
+Burn it to USB using a tool like Rufus (a handy tool to create a bootable USB).

 Please note that the article title might say you’ll get an ISO but it’ll be a .BIN (where files are stored in binary format) where files are usually compressed in an ISO.

-Once you have this file, download a tool such as Rufus and burn it straightforward.
-Optionally If you’re using the Chromebook utility chrome extension, click the setting icon and the select a local file option, choose the file that you’ve and start the process.
+Once you have this file, download a tool such as Rufus and burn it straightforwardly.
+Optionally If you’re using the Chromebook utility chrome extension, click the setting icon and select a local file option, choose the file that you’ve and start the process.